tau-adl/Crazyballoon/README.md

 ## Usage ##

-The demonstration script shows a Takeoff and calibration sequence (more info on the calibration can be found in the final project paper).
+The demonstration script shows a Takeoff and calibration sequence (more info on the calibration and TF can be found in the <a href="">final project paper</a>).

 In seperate shells start the following: